jonnyabrams/twitstagram/README.md

 * Concurrently (to run client and server simultaneously)
 * Cors for sending cross-origin requests
 * Multer for uploading media to the server

+## My approach

+Whereas usually I start with the backend, on this occasion I designed the frontend first (using dummy data for users and posts) before connecting the two.

+I used Redux for state management as I was keen to learn more about it, but I could probably have used the React Context API (or even Redux Toolkit) instead.

 ## Improvements I would like to make